Matt Cohen (actor): Career

 Cohen has starred in several films such as Boogeyman 2, Dark House and he played lead character Aiden Dennison on The N's South of Nowhere.
 He played Syd on Rockville CA, a WB web series created by The O.Cs Josh Schwartz.
 In 2009, he co-produced The Outside, which starred Nia Peeples, Michael Graziadei, Dante Basco and South of Nowheres Rob Moran.
 In late 2008, he had a guest-starring role in the third episode of The CW's fourth season of Supernatural as a young John Winchester, which he later reprised in the fifth-season episode "The Song Remains the Same".
 He reappeared in the eleventh season's "Baby," but was revealed to be an unknown being posing as John Winchester to communicate with Sam in his dreams.
 This being was later identified as Lucifer.
 He portrayed Johnny Jones in the slasher–thriller film Chain Letter.
 He guest-starred in the fourth season of 90210 as Jeremy, after replacing Drew Seeley in the role.
 It was announced on August 11, 2015, that Cohen was to recur in the second season of How to Get Away with Murder as Levi, who is described as a sexy, edgy, working-class guy.
 He will first appear in the second episode and will appear in a total of three episodes.
 In 2016, he joined the cast of General Hospital as Griffin Munro.
 In March 2019, it was announced that Cohen would leave General Hospital, making his last appearance on March 22, 2019.
 In December 2019, it was announced that Cohen would return to General Hospital for a short period of time; he returned from December 6–10, 2019.
 In 2025, he joined the cast of The Young and the Restless as Detective Burrows; he will debut in the role on October 16 of the same year.

 Personal life

 Cohen married his South of Nowhere co-star Mandy Musgrave on May 18, 2011.
-Mandy gave birth to their son, Macklin, in April 2015.
+Musgrave gave birth to their son, Macklin, in April 2015.